yorkeyao/DataCV2024/README.md

 ```

 ### Naming Rule of the images
 The first three digits correspond to the region code, and the following six digits correspond to the image number within the region.
 For example, 001_000001.jpg is the first image captured from the first region camera.
-"001" is the region code, and "000001" is the image number.
+"001" is the region code, and "000001" is the image counting number.

 By downloading these datasets you agree to the following terms: